jimhigson/oboe.js/writing/main/6_Conclusion.md

 The benchmark mimics a relational database-backed REST service.
 Relational databases serve data to a cursor one tuple at a time.
-The simulated service writes out twenty tuples as JSON objects, one every two milliseconds.
+The simulated service writes out twenty tuples as JSON objects, one every ten milliseconds.
 To simulate network slowness, Apple's *Network Line Conditioner* was used.
 I chose the named presets "3G, Average Case" and "Cable modem" to represent poor and good networks respectively [^1].
 Each test involves two node processes, one acting as the client and one